BenjaminRiordan/workshops-and-tutorials/README.md

 ### Zero-shot learning:
 ### Tutorial
 Riordan B, Bonela AA, He Z, Nibali A, Anderson-Luxford D, Kuntsche E. How to apply zero-shot learning to text data in substance use research: An overview and tutorial with media data.
 Addiction.
 2024; 119(5): 951–959. https://doi.org/10.1111/add.16427

+Riordan B, Millward, J, He Z, Nibali A, Anderson-Luxford D, Salim, S., Patsouras, M., & Kuntsche E. How to analyse visual data using zero-shot learning: An overview and tutorial.
+(Under Review).
+Available on request

 ### Chapter/editorial
 Kuntsche E, He Z, Bonela AA, Riordan B. Zero-shot learning has the potential to revolutionise research on exposure to alcohol and other drugs in digital media.
 Int J Drug Policy.
 2023 Aug;118:104098. https://doi.org/10.1016/j.drugpo.2023.104098.